Choosing the Right Work Chair: A Comprehensive Guide

 Conventional sitting with a 90 degree spine-thigh angle (left), and sitting on a kneeling chair with an ‘open’ pelvis and 110 degree spine-thigh angle (right).

-The underlying principle of a kneeling chair is to maintain an ‘open’ pelvis while you are sitting.
-This reduces the strain in your lower back that normally occurs when you sit on a conventional chair.
+The core idea behind a kneeling chair is to help you keep an ‘open’ pelvis while sitting.
+This helps ease the strain on your lower back that tends to happen when you’re on a regular chair.

-An ‘open’ pelvis is when the angle between your spine and thighs is at least 1100.
+An ‘open’ pelvis means that the angle between your spine and thighs is at least 1100

 By opening the pelvis and lowering the knees in relation to the hips, the disc pressure in the lumbar region of the spine is reduced by up to 65% when compared to sitting in a traditional chair with a 900 back-thigh angle.